Financial Aid Application Process

 Create your Federal Student Aid Account (FSA ID)

 After the FAFSA is filed, you’ll receive confirmation directly from the US Department of Education.
-RMU will receive the record within about a week after submission, and will usually start the financial aid packaging process for accepted students shortly thereafter.
-It is our hope to begin the financial aid packaging process as soon as possible after the new year.
+RMU will receive the record shortly thereafter.
+We will usually start the financial aid packaging process for newly accepted students in December/January each year.

-Financial aid packages are mailed home, plus made available for viewing through the student’s online portal, Banner Self Service. *Graduate, doctorate, and fully online students receive an email notice only.
+Financial aid packages are mailed home, plus made available for viewing through the student’s online financial aid portal, RMU.EDU/MYFINAID. *Graduate, doctorate, and fully online students receive an email notice only.

 No, but….